Superflare: K and M type stars

 Kepler data have also been used to search for flares on stars of later spectral types than G. A sample of 23,253 stars with effective temperature T_{eff} less than 5150 K and surface gravity log g > 4.2, corresponding to main sequence stars later than K0V, was examined for flares over a time period of 33.5 days.
 373 stars were identified as having obvious flares.
 Some stars had only one flare, while others showed as many as fifteen.
 The strongest events increased the brightness of the star by 7-8%.
-This is not radically different from the peak brightness of flares on G-type stars; however, since K and M stars are less luminous than type G, this suggests that flares on these stars are less energetic.
+This is not radically different from the peak brightness of flares on G-type stars; because K and M stars are less luminous than type G stars, however, this suggests that flares on these stars are less energetic.
 Comparing the two classes of stars studied, it seems that M stars flare more frequently than K stars but the duration of each flare tends to be shorter.
 It is not possible to draw any conclusions about the relative proportion of G and K type stars showing superflares, or about the frequency of flares on those stars that do show such activity, since the flare detection algorithms and criteria in the two studies are quite different.

 Most (though not all) of the K and M stars show the same quasi-periodic brightness variations as the G stars.
-There is a tendency for more energetic flares to occur on more variable stars; however flare frequency is only weakly related to variability.
+There is a tendency for more energetic flares to occur on more variable stars; flare frequency is only weakly related to variability.